How to Pay Your Au Pair Legally in California

 1- Pay your au pair the correct minimum wage.
 Different cities in CA may have a higher min wage than the state minimum wage, always adhere to your local minimum wage.

-2-Set up a payroll system either on your own or through a payroll service (like us!) so taxes are handled.
+2- Set up a payroll system either on your own or through a payroll service (like us!) so taxes are handled.
+If you decide to use Nest Payroll, you can exempt your au pair from FICA tax (social security and medicare).

 3- Provide a proper paystub to your au pair that shows how taxes are being withheld, the hourly rate, etc. (Nest Payroll will automatically email a pay stub to your au pair).